okta/okta.github.io/_source/_posts/2018-03-16-build-react-native-authentication-oauth-2.0.md

 npm start
 ```

-This will result your terminal prompting you with some options:
+Running these commands will result in your terminal prompting you with some options:

 ```
 To view your app with live reloading, point the Expo app to this QR code.